gm6379/MapKitAutocomplete/README.md

 <a href="https://imgflip.com/gif/1nx9ek"><img src="https://i.imgflip.com/1nx9ek.gif" title="made at imgflip.com"/></a>

-### Highlighting search query
+### Highlighting the search query

 The method below allows you to highlight the user's search string within the tableView.
+This gives the user more information about their search results as they are appearing.

 ```swift
 /**